 Tel. +358-(0)294 486081

 About the project

 Polarized epithelial cells are crucial building blocks of most of our organs.
-Our group studies the role of the extracellular matrix (ECM) and ECM-binding integrin receptors in the regulation of epithelial cell differentiation and morphogenesis.
-Deregulated epithelial cell functions contribute to common and severe diseases such as fibrosis and cancer.
-We study epithelial cell differentiation using various cell biological and biochemical methods in combination with reverse genetic tools in advanced in vitro cell/tissue models.
+Importantly, deregulated epithelial cell functions contribute to common and severe diseases such as fibrosis and cancer.
+Our group studies the mechanisms how the extracellular matrix (ECM) regulates epithelial cell polarization and morphogenesis.
+We are particularly interested in the role of ECM-binding integrin receptors that form large multiprotein complexes at cell-ECM interface and thereby orchestrating bidirectional communication between cells and their microenvironment.
 The project is part of the Finnish Centre of Excellence Programme funded by the Academy of Finland (Centre of Excellence Grant 2012 - 2017, 251314).